Dear visiting birdwatcher

 The birds described in the text are the species that are typical for the locality in question.
 In addition, birds that visit the locality in smaller numbers are mentioned, together with rare birds that may turn up from time to time.
 The commonest birds, that can be seen all over the country, are not normally mentioned.

-In the menu on the left (under "For Visiting Birders") you will find a section with some practical information and also a glossary of the more commonly used geographical terms that appear in the text.
+Under "Practical information" in the menu you will find a section with some practical information, a glossary of the more commonly used geographical terms that appear in the text, a GoogleMap showing the whole of Denmark with all the sites marked, and, finally, a link to the data base for bird observations "DOF-basen"..

 Denmark is a relatively small country and the highest point above sea level is only 173m, but we have over 7000km of coastline with marshland, mudflats, inlets and coastal meadows.
 Furthermore, Denmark lies on the main migration routes between continental Europe and the rest of Scandinavia.
 In spring and autumn, a massive migration of landbirds – both raptors and passerines – takes place, while enormous numbers of wildfowl and waders stop off, some of them even spending winter here.
 We actually house almost the whole population of pale-bellied brent geese from Svalbard in the winter months.
 In summer we are home to a large population of breeding waterbirds.
 From the hundreds of thousands of waders, ducks and geese feeding on the mudflats off the west coast to the solitary kingfisher darting along a stream in the woods, Denmark can offer a wealth of birdlife at all seasons.
 We hope that you will enjoy your stay here and have some good birding!